 The Section on Public Health creates a forum for deliberation of relevant issues in public health, and provides information for the development of health policy.

 The Section brings together public health professionals from all across the region to study public health problems and assess potential responses.
 Section events are listed on the College's Calendar of Events.
-The Section is chaired by Robert G. Sharrar, MD, MSc, FCPP.
+The Section is chaired by James Buehler, MD.

 Student Poster Session

 Each year the Section on Public Health & Preventive Medicine sponsors a poster contest for public health students in the Philadelphia area.
 The session featured about 60 posters; the abstracts are here.